Scaling behavior of transient dynamics of vortex-like states in self-propelled particles: Conclusions

 \section{Conclusions}

-Despite generic universal behavior of many-body transient dynamics are generally quite elusive due to their intrinsic NEQ characteristic, some can indeed be identified as the transient dynamics of vortex-like states in self-propelled particles shows: The average lifetime of the vortex-like states in this 2D active matter system manifests a power-law dependence on the speed of the self-propelled particles in a wide system parameter regime.
+Despite the generic universal behavior of many-body transient dynamics are generally quite elusive due to their intrinsic NEQ characteristic, some can indeed be identified as the transient dynamics of vortex-like states in self-propelled particles shows: The average lifetime of the vortex-like states in this 2D active matter system manifests a power-law dependence on the speed of the self-propelled particles in a wide system parameter regime.
 In particular, this scaling behavior is robust against the environmental fluctuations up to the finite noise level where moving directions of self-propelled particles can be directly randomized by the noise, indicating it is promising to be observed directly in related experiments.
+Moreover, the environmental noise employed in this work is not spatially correlated.
+In the case where the spatial correlation length of the noise is relatively small compared with the average separation between particles, the dynamical behavior of the system is expected to show no substantial difference from the one reported here.
+However, since in general, the environmental noise can show some spatial correlations on a length scale larger than the average separation between particles, it is quite intriguing to investigate the transient dynamics of the system in this case.
 We believe that our work will stimulate further theoretical and experimental efforts in revealing the generic universal behavior of transient dynamics in active matter systems.